AL-ABYADH/TraceIt/apps/web/src/types/ReadMe.md

-- for type declaration only
+- For type declaration only
-- create a ds.t files for packages that don't have it
+- Create d.ts files for packages that don't have it